Plusher than other brands

 We purchased the Brooklinen Hammam Towel so our writer could put it to the test.
 Keep reading for our full product review.

-Turkish towels or fouta in Turkish date back to the 18th century and have experienced a recent surge in popularity.
-Though thinner than standard bath towels, they've made a comeback because of their softness, absorbency, and fast-drying time.
-They're a stylist's dream, too; their fringed edges and striped design make them fancy enough to be worn as cover-ups or used as decorative throws.
+Turkish towels, or "fouta" in Turkish, date back to the 18th century and have experienced a recent surge in popularity.
+Though thinner than standard bath towels, they've made a comeback because of their softness, absorbency, and fast drying time.
+They're a stylist's dream; their fringed edges and striped design make them fancy enough to be worn as cover-ups or used as decorative throws.
 Brooklinen, a company well-known for its luxurious textiles, offers a plusher spin on the traditional fouta.
 I tested the Brooklinen Hammam Towel to see how it compared to similar products in our roundup.
 Read on to see what I learned about this towel.

 As soon as I removed the Brooklinen Hammam Towel from its packaging, I was wowed by its nice texture.
 The towel is incredibly soft to the touch.
 I love that one side of the towel features smooth cotton, while the back is lined with looped terry cotton for extra softness and absorbency.
 Other brands of Turkish towels that I’ve used have been very thin.
 Brooklinen’s offering is thicker and more plush—a major bonus in my book.
 It’s also very absorbent.
 One pass with the towel, and I was almost completely dry.

 My only complaint is that the material wrinkles very easily.
 Even after a spin in the dryer, the towel was still wrinkled.
 The cotton front separates from the terry cloth weave on the back, causing the material to pucker.
 If you plan to hang the towel decoratively in a bathroom, you might want to touch it up with an iron.

 It’s a great feeling to step out of the shower and wrap myself up in a super-soft, blanket-like towel.